top of page

-On this day in 1964, a U.S. Navy pilot arrives at the soon-to-be-infamous “Hanoi Hilton.”
-LTJG Everett Alvarez, Jr. would spend a stunning 3,113 days in captivity, making him one of America’s longest-held POWs.
+On this day in 1964, a U.S. Navy pilot takes a hit during a bombing run.
+LTJG Everett Alvarez, Jr. bailed out of his plane, only to be captured on the ground below.
+The young pilot would be taken to the soon-to-be-infamous “Hanoi Hilton,” ultimately spending a stunning 3,113 days in captivity.
+He remains one of America’s longest-held POWs.

 For months, Alvarez had nothing to rely upon except his own wits.
 There wasn’t even another American POW around.
 He was barely surviving in a small cell on a starvation diet.